mockito/mockito-scala/README.md

 Please note that in Scala 2.11 the following features are not supported

-* Default arguments on methods defined in traits
+* Default arguments on methods defined in traits (they will behave as before, getting `null` or a default value if they are of a primitive type)
-* Any kind of Matchers for methods with by-name parameters
+* Any kind of ArgumentMatchers for methods with by-name parameters (they'll throw an exception if used with ArgumentMatchers)

 ## Authors